gitcloneguy/pumpndump/README.md

 ```mvn install```
 then
 ```cd target```,
-and edit the file token.txt, remove all text, and put your token on the first line, do the same with channel.txt, except add in the channel ID**** ALSO ADD WITH NO SPACE RIGHT NEXT TO THE ID THE LETTER L IN ALL CAPS****.
+and edit the file token.txt, remove all text, and put your token on the first line, do the same with channel.txt, except add in the channel ID.
 Now run pumpndump-x.x.x-jar-with-dependencies.jar, with
 ```java -jar pumpndump-x.x.x-jar-with-dependencies.jar```
 make sure to change the x.x.x with the current number.